Please Wait!

 Teaching, learning and support

 Children with identified SEND, who do not have an EHC plan, will be provided with support as discussed at the APDR meetings held with parents three times yearly.
 This support may take the form of interventions which could be 1-to-1 or small group.
-These interventions are delivered by support staff and monitored by the class teacher, SENDCo and SLT.
+These interventions are delivered by class teachers or support staff and monitored by the class teacher, SENDCo and SLT.
 The support is based on SMART targets which ensure any intervention is Specific to the child, Measurable to see progression, Achievable to allow for successes, Relevant and Time-bound so that they are not on-going for too long without review.

 Where necessary we may, with parental permission, refer children to outside agencies in order to seek advice or access further support.
-This might include the Special Educational Needs Support Service (SENSS), Speech and Language Therapy, an Educational Psychologist, Autism Inclusion Team or Behaviour Support.
+This might include the Special Educational Needs Inclusion Support Service (SENISS), Speech and Language Therapy, an Educational Psychologist, Autism Inclusion Team or Behaviour Support.
 Where recommendations are then made, the school will endeavour to put these into place and parents will be informed of this.

 Where a child has being identified as having SEND, we still set high expectations and aim to enable everyone to achieve the lesson objective wherever possible with high quality first teaching and resources, TA/Teacher support and/or the provision of concrete resources where needed.

-The provision is planned in consultation with the SENDCo, the class teacher and the parent/carer at the APDR meetings.
+The provision across school is planned in consultation with the SENDCo, the class teacher and the parent/carer at the APDR meetings.
 Intervention is monitored and overseen by the SENDCo and other members of the SLT.

 The school receives funding to respond to the needs of pupils with SEND from a number of sources and this is then allocated and managed through discussions between the SLT, Governors and the school finance officer.